Lemon Law / Massachusetts Lemon Law

 Best of all, there are state and federal statutes which provide a fee-shifting provision.
 This means that, if the consumer prevails, the non-complying manufacturer will be responsible for all attorneys fees and legal costs on top of what the consumer receives.

-It's important to note that, even if your car falls outside of the limitations established by the Massachusetts Lemon Law, there are still Federal Breach of Warranty Laws which may apply to your situation.
+It's important to note that, even if your car falls outside of the limitations established by the Lemon Law in Massachusetts, there are still Federal Breach of Warranty Laws which may apply to your situation.
 If your car has an original or extended manufacturer's warranty and has a problem that can't be fixed after three repair attempts, chances are we can help you.

 The Lemon Law and Federal Warranty Laws can be confusing and are open to numerous interpretations if you don't understand how it works.
 If you are driving a defective vehicle and you want to find out if you are entitled to cost-free legal help, feel free to submit a question online, or fill out our Get Rid Of Your Lemon worksheet for a free case evaluation.
 You can also call our toll-free hotline, 1-800-LEMON-LAW (1-800-536-6652).